Mentoring for young scholars at Osnabrück University

-Mentoring programs for young female scholars are one of the targeted instruments for developing young scholars at Osnabrück University.
-The University’s programs help to give highly-qualified women the best possible opportunities to achieve their career goals.
+Mentoring programs for young scholars are one of the targeted instruments for developing young scholars at Osnabrück University.
+The University’s programs help to give highly-qualified scholars the best possible opportunities to achieve their career goals.
+The central aim of the programs are to enhance equal opportunities in the scientific system.
 The programs combine the individual mentoring relationship between mentees and mentors with a needs-oriented training program, in which networking plays an important role.
-The mentoring programs are established at Osnabrück University’s PhD/Postdoc Career Center (ZePrOs).
+Two mentoring programs are established at Osnabrück University’s PhD/Postdoc Career Center (ZePrOs):

 News and current events in the mentoring programs